 The painter Albert Bitran was influenced by the great masters such as Paul Cézanne and Henri Matisse, from whom he adopted a simplified, geometrical approach to forms.
 He began copying Cézanne’s works in his youth, even before arriving in Paris.

-Albert Bitran was a great admirer of Edgar Degas, in whose work he found a similar passion for the use of black lines.
+The painter Albert Bitran was a great admirer of Edgar Degas, in whose work he found a similar passion for the use of black lines.
 “In truth the most important colour is black.
 I come from black, and all my life I have been preoccupied with the relationship between the finite and the infinite…” he confided.
 Black is the central element around which everything is organised.
 The art critic Hélène Parmelin described Albert Bitran’s painting style as follows: “It has the refinement of light without colour and the strength of black without shadows.” ».

 In London for the opening of his exhibition at the Grosvenor Gallery in 2010, Bitran was told by his son in-law that he had spotted a painter imitating him in another exhibition.
 Bitran went to see the work and discovered it was Femme à l’ombrelle [Lady with a Parasol] by Edgar Degas.
 The Istanbul-born artist was overjoyed.
 He had found many of his own themes in the work of a painter he admired: the sketched parasol that formed an arch, the dark head that became like a circle in the centre of the composition.
 Bitran kept a postcard of the work in his studio as a souvenir.